Kriton Arsenis

-Kriton Arsenis (Greek: Κρίτων Αρσένης, born 3 August 1977), environmentalist, and MP in the Greek Parliament.
-He is a former Member of the European Parliament (MEP) (2009-2014).
+Kriton Arsenis (Greek: Κρίτων Αρσένης, born 3 August 1977) is an environmentalist and a former member of the European Parliament, the Parliamentary Assembly of the Council of Europe and the Greek Parliament.

 Early life

 He was born in Thessaloniki, Greece.
 He studied planning and regional development at the University of Thessaly in Greece (1996–2001) and continued on with postgraduate studies in International Development (MPA/ID) at the Kennedy School of Harvard University (2001–2003).
 From 2005 to 2009, he worked for the Greek NGO ELLINIKI ETAIREIA-Hellenic Society for the Protection of the Environment and the Cultural Heritage, where he was responsible for setting up the "Sustainable Aegean Programme", a public awareness campaign for the sustainable development of the Aegean Islands.
 From January 2008 to May 2009 he served as a member of the Greek National Planning Council where he represented ten Greek environmental NGOs.